apache/superset/RELEASING/release-notes-4-0/README.md

 4.0.0 brings a plethora of exciting changes to Superset.
 We have introduced several breaking changes to improve the overall architecture and scalability of our codebase.
 These changes may require some code updates, but they are designed to enhance performance and maintainability in the long run.
 We have also upgraded various dependencies to their latest versions and deprecated certain features that are no longer aligned with our long-term roadmap.
 We encourage all developers to carefully review the `CHANGELOG.md` and `UPDATING.md` files and update their code accordingly.
 Even though, our main focus was on code cleanup, this release still contain exciting new features and mark a significant milestone for us, paving the way for our continued growth and success.

+Here are some of the highlights of this release.

 ### Alerts and Reports modal redesign

 The Alerts and Reports modal has been [redesigned](https://github.com/apache/superset/discussions/25729) to improve the user experience and make it more intuitive.
 The new design is has the following goals: